-Table 2.3 Overview of Reference case assumptions relevant for 2023-24
+Table 2.3Overview of key modelling assumptions relevant for 2023-24

-Assumption Details Macro-economic variables Exchange rate of AUD to USD 0.75 AUD/ The brent crude oil price is assumed to continuous linear and coal prices are assumed to coal prices are assumed to onverge from current levels to USD65/barr · • Electricity demand Underlying demand Equivalent to AEMO 2022 ESOO Central scenario (energy and peak demand) Aluminium smelters are assumed to remain operational.
-To reflect a higher rate of NEM-wide electrification the Reference case includes annual electrification demand from AEMO's 2022 ISP Strong Electrification scenario Rooftop PV ACIL Allen's in-house model of Rooftop PV uptake: - NEM-wide Rooftop PV uptake is about 20 per cent higher than AEMO's Central forecast by 2030.
-Behind-the-meter BESS ACIL Allen's in-house model of behind-the-meter BESS uptake (linked to rooftop PV model): - Higher NEM-wide uptake relative to AEMO Central forecast, about 38 per cent higher by 2050.
-I plend of three charding henaviours
+Assumption Details Macro-economic variables Exchange rate of AUD to USD 0.7 AUD/U The brent crude oil price is assumed to construct on the price of the prices are assumed to construct on the p ISD for 2023-24. onverge from current levels to USD65/barr med to converge from current levels of ab el by the mid-2020s and remain at this out USD\$150/t to USD\$120/t by 2024. evel in the long-term.
+Electricity demand Underlying demand Equivalent to AEMO 2022 ESOO Central scenario (energy and peak demand) Aluminium smelters are assumed to remain operational.
+To reflect a higher rate of NEM-wide electrification the Reference case includes annual electrification demand from AEMO's 2022 ISP Strong Electrification scenario Rooftop PV ACIL Allen's in-house model of Rooftop PV uptake: NEM-wide Rooftop PV uptake is about 20 per cent higher than AEMO's Central forecast by 2030.
+Behind-the-meter BESS ACIL Allen's in-house model of behind-the-meter BESS uptake (linked to rooftop PV model): Higher NEM-wide uptake relative to AEMO Central forecast, about 38 per cent higher by 2050.
+Electric vehicles AEMO's 2022 ISP Strong Electrification scenario ACIL Allen's charging profiles: a blend of three charging behaviours which changes over time as charging infrastructure is developed.
+Includes an overnight charging profile, a daytime charging profile and a late evening/convenience charging profile.